Confessions Of A Workaholic On The Brink

 Christine Andola

-Christine has mastered the art of human connection working for more than 30 years in the communication and marketing field.
-Communication, whether it is with employees and new recruits or potential customers and your existing client base, is all about the people.
-Christine brings people together with their employees, with the members of their leadership teams, and with their customers and clients.
-Her customer service perspective builds long-term relationships with clients and helps clients develop connections with their target audience.
+Christine has mastered the art of human connection, working for more than 30 years in the communication and marketing field.
+In any setting, communication is all about the people, as this inquisitor of human behavior has discovered.
+An experienced writer, Christine’s work has been published in several regional and online magazines.
+She writes about food, health, business, and other topics.
+In her book, Who Knew?
+Lessons From My First 40 Years, Christine shares candid anecdotes and real-life lessons learned from years of complex family dynamics, awkward social missteps, marriage gone wrong, grief, and death.
 Christine is also a highly successful copywriter with experience developing copy and brand voice for companies across a wide array of industries.
-At heart, Christine is a native New Yorker who has traveled the entire length of the Erie Canal by boat and navigated both the St. Lawrence and the Hudson rivers.
+At heart, Christine is a native New Yorker who has lived in every region of the state, traveled the entire length of the Erie Canal by boat, and navigated both the St. Lawrence and the Hudson rivers.

 DO YOU HAVE THE "WRITE" STUFF?
 If you’re ready to share your wisdom of experience, we’re ready to share it with our massive global audience – by giving you the opportunity to become a published Contributor on our award-winning Site with (your own byline).
 And who knows? – it may be your first step in discovering your “hidden Hemmingway”.
 LEARN MORE HERE